Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-the-architecture.markdown

 Moving on to the second requirement, we can set up a similarly structured database by just copying the tables structure 1:1 from the operational databases.
 Data migration can be done natively between the DBMS of the same provider (Oracle to Oracle, SQL Server to SQL Server or Postgres to Postgres), so you might want to choose for DWH the same DBMS provider as for your biggest operational database.
 Of course, it will not solve all your ETL needs, and you will have to choose and set up a proper ETL solution for your DWH, supporting various types of jobs, scheduling and dependencies between them.
 I will cover this topic in future articles.

 For now, let's assume we can simply copy the data from the operational database to our DWH fully every day, keeping the same tables structure.
-Now we can move on to other requirements: incremental load, handling duplicates and storing the changes history.
+Now we can move on to other requirements: incremental loading, handling duplicates and storing the changes history.

 ### 3. Incremental loading

-Let's see now how we can implement the incremental load.
-I will describe several approaches for getting the source data, that I personally observed in real systems, and will try to find the one that will work for all situations.

 #### Getting the source data

+There are several approaches for getting the source data incrementally, that I personally observed in real systems, but let's try to find the one that will work for all situations.

 **Option #1**: using the date_created field, always deleting the last 3 days (for example) of data, and inserting again everything created within those last 3 days.